Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 ### Article 23.
 Withdrawal of registered courses

 1. Withdrawal of credits applies to the following cases:
-    a)  According to students\' needs and choices;
+    a)  According to students' needs and choices;
-    b)  After registering for a course, the student\'s academic standing is determined to require the student to withdraw a course within the prescribed volume limit;
+    b)  After registering for a course, the student's academic standing is determined to require the student to withdraw a course within the prescribed volume limit;
     c)  Students with a semester GPA below 2.00 but not yet subject to